-Read below and find out more details about university tuition fees and scholarship and funding opportunities in Austria.
+Keep reading to find out more details about university tuition fees and scholarship and funding opportunities in Austria.

 1. University tuition fees in Austrian universities

-Tuition fees in public universities
+Tuition fees at public universities

-Tuition fees in private universities
+Tuition fees at private universities

 Free universities in Austria